Bigeye tuna: Threats

-The bigeye tuna catch rates have also declined abruptly during the past half century, mostly due to increased industrial fisheries, with the ocean warming adding further stress to the fish species.
+Bigeye tuna catch rates have declined abruptly during the past half century, mostly due to increased industrial fisheries, with ocean warming adding further stress to the fish species.

 Research indicates that increasing ocean temperatures are taking a toll on the tuna in the Indian Ocean, where rapid warming of the ocean has resulted in a reduction of marine phytoplankton.

 Conservation

 Most seafood sustainability guides encourage consumption of other types of tuna.
 In 2010, Greenpeace International added bigeye tuna to its seafood red list.
 "The Greenpeace International seafood red list is a list of fish that are commonly sold in supermarkets around the world, and which have a very high risk of being sourced from unsustainable fisheries."